5 Tips for Implementing In-House Document Review

 Trick question!
 The answer doesn’t matter, because they are each skyrocketing, and legal teams are on the hook for both.

 As data storage becomes virtually limitless and new workplace technologies emerge, organizations and their employees are generating exponentially more data each year.
-Data retention policies can help, but the fact is that legal teams are responsible for preserving, collecting, and reviewing mountains of electronically stored information (ESI).
-We’re going to focus on the review side of things today.
+Data retention policies can help, but the fact is that legal teams are responsible for preserving, collecting, and reviewing mountains of electronically stored information.
+Today, we’re going to focus on the review, formally known as document review, side of things.

 Even in the face of growing data volumes, legal departments are receiving pressure to reduce legal spend.
 It’s no secret that data processing and review are the most expensive stage of the EDRM, but legal teams need a realistic option for reducing these costs.

 Outsourcing everything is not sustainable precisely because of the growth of data.
 It’s simply too expensive, not to mention you are at the mercy of another company’s timelines.

 On the flip side, in-house document review drives huge cost savings as long as you equip your team with the right tools.
 Most corporate legal review needs can be easily managed in-house, but what happens if you are facing a class action suit that would require hundreds of reviewers?